trytouca/trytouca/sdk/js/Readme.md

 Touca is an automated regression testing system for testing complex mission-critical workflows with any number of real-world inputs.

   * **Say Goodbye to Snapshot Files**

     Touca offers client libraries that help you capture test results or performance benchmarks from anywhere within your workflow and submit them to a remote Touca server where they are stored and compared against your baseline.

   * **Capture without Compromise**

     Unlike snapshot files that often store the output of a given version of your workflows, Touca gives you fine-grained control over what variables and return values to capture as test result.

   * **Lossless Comparison**

     Touca client libraries preserve the types of your captured data.
 The Touca server compares test results of any two versions of your workflow in their original data type.

   * **Scale without Worry**

     Managing result files for hundreds of test cases is not feasible at scale.
 Let the Touca server manage your test results, compare them against previous versions, and report any found differences in an easy to understand format.

 And many more!
-Checkout a [recorded product demo][YouTube] to learn more.
+Checkout a [recorded product demo][youtube] to learn more.

 ## 📖 Documentation